BrianPugh/cyclopts/docs/source/commands.rst

 .. code-block:: python

+   import asyncio
+   from cyclopts import App

-   app = cyclopts.App()
+   app = App()

    @app.command
    async def foo():
        await asyncio.sleep(10)

    app()

 --------------------------
 Decorated Function Details
 --------------------------
 Cyclopts **does not modify the decorated function in any way**.
-The returned function is the exact same function being decorated and can be used exactly as if it were not decorated by Cyclopts.
+The returned function is the **exact same function** being decorated and can be used exactly as if it were not decorated by Cyclopts.